Home > Business > Doing Business with DDC > Transforming Public Procurement - Procurement Act 2023

 This negates the need to provide the same information each time you tender for either the Council’s tenders or any other contracting authority’s procurement opportunities.
 Registration is free of charge and data is held and stored privately.
 This is an enhancement to the existing Find a Tender Service currently in place.

-Please see the fact sheet and short overview video below: -
+Please see the fact sheet and, overview video and supplier registration guide below: -

 20241029 CDP Factsheet v1.0